 How to Manage Recoil When You’re Flinching

-For new shooters, the best way to minimize the flinch is to focus 50 percent of attention on your front site and the other 50 percent on the trigger.
+For new shooters, the best way to minimize the flinch is to focus 50 percent of your attention on your front sight and the other 50 percent on the trigger.
 You want to focus on getting that surprise break.

 The Counting to 5 to 10 Method

-An easy method to practice is to count to five or ten as you’re pressing the trigger.
+An easy method to practice is to count to five or ten as you press the trigger.
 Odds are, it will go off once you count to two or three.

 The idea behind counting is that once we’re thinking “one, two, three…” the gun will go off with a bang.
 It’ll be somewhat of an “expected surprise” and you won’t have much time to think about it.